mnevinTransunion/netclientapi/README.md

 - TODO : Detail how to install the NuGet package here

 ####Others
-- You could also download our solution build it an simply include the dll files as you need them.
+- You could also download our solution, build it and simply include the .dll files as you need them.
-- Our library can also be used as a example to inspire you own integration to the Trustev Platform.
+- Our library can also be used as an example to inspire your own integration to the Trustev Platform.

 ## Usage
    The stripe API has been designed to allow users complete control over what information they are sending us while still ensuring that integration can be done a couple of simple steps